 The Eurail Global Pass is the flexible and value-for-money train pass that lets you explore up to 27 countries by rail.
 Hop on board comfortable trains that take you right to the center of Europe's cities.
 One day you're relaxing on a gondola ride in Venice and the next you're discovering Prague's fairy-tale castle.View Eurail Global Pass

 The Eurail Italy Pass is your key to uncovering Italy's rich history and vibrant culture.
-Step inside the ancient walls of Rome's Colosseum or take a gondola ride along the Grand Canal in Venice.View Eurail Italy Pass
+Step inside the ancient walls of Rome's Colosseum, take a gondola ride along the Grand Canal in Venice and in Florence, admire Michelangelo's masterpiece, the statue of David.View Eurail Italy Pass

 All Eurail passes with Italy